qlibs/mp/README.md

 `meta` is a meta objects range (like `vector<meta>`) which we can do operations on.
 For example, sorting, changing the size, removing elements, etc...

-Let's apply our firt meta-function.
+Let's apply our first meta-function.

 ```cpp
 auto magic = boost::mp::list<int, double, float>() | identity;